 Of course, taking better street photos is subjective.
 Some prefer more stylistic aspects to their street photos, while others aim to capture realism in its most prominent light.
 If you haven’t learned your style yet, try both.
 Here are a few tips you can follow to make your street photos stand out.

 Get Close to your Subjects

-There's a reason why Robert Capa (an influential street photographer) said the quote you saw at the top of this page.
+There’s a reason why Robert Capa (an influential street photographer) said the quote you saw at the top of this page.
 You won’t capture deep and moody shots if you can’t be comfortable getting up close and personal with your subjects.
-Sure, a telephoto lens (200mm+) allows you to get shots from far away, but using a telephoto for street photography prevents you from capturing the setting.
+Sure, a telephoto lens (85mm+) allows you to get shots from far away, but using a telephoto for street photography prevents you from capturing the setting.
 Some of the best street photographers of all time shot at 35mm, a fairly wide angle.
-Check out this photo I took on the streets of Hanoi, Vietnam.
+Check out this photo I took in a small village in rural Vietnam.
 I was pretty close when I took this shot, and I wasn’t shy getting up close.

-In this case, I didn’t ask for permission and I got up close and took the shot.
+In this case, I didn’t ask for permission.
+Rather, I just gave him a big smile and head nod that indicated my respect.
+He was more than happy to be photographed, and this allowed me to get close to him.
+I got lucky and he struck an excellent pose!
 But, sometimes getting your subject to pose presents a better shot.
 The street photographer is always thinking about whether to ask for permission, or capture the shot candid.
 Each technique provides different results, but both are interesting.

-Pro Tip: If you don’t speak the language of your subject, often pointing to your camera and flashing a big smile is enough to get their permission.
+Pro Tip: If you don’t speak the language of your subject, often pointing to your camera and flashing a big smile and slightly bowing your head in respect is enough to get their permission.
 You can then help them pose using body language.